jorgegabrielti/docker-cheatsheet/how-to/docker-images-scan.md

 docker scan --login
 ```

-Then, we be use the follow command to scan docker images:
+Then, we be use the following command to scan docker images:
 ```bash
 docker scan --file Dockerfile cloud-sdk:alpine
 ```